• Skip to primary navigation

 Children’s librarian: Stephanie Layburn

-Nestled along historic New Dorp Lane, the New Dorp Library offers story time and lot of events for kids and families.
+Nestled along historic New Dorp Lane, the New Dorp Library offers story time and a lot of events for kids and families.

 Richmondtown Library